Resolving the Bethe-Salpeter kernel

 The keys to delivering realistic predictions for the meson spectrum lie in beginning with a gap equation kernel that expresses DCSB and therefrom constructing a Bethe-Salpeter kernel which ensures all symmetry constraints germane to the spectrum are preserved \cite{Chang:2009zb, Fischer:2009jm, Chang:2011ei, Williams:2015cvx, Binosi:2016rxz}.
-Stated differently: given $\alpha$, $D_{\mu\nu}$, $\Gamma_\nu$, one must determine that form of $K^{(2)}$ which ensures all discrete and continuous spectrum-generating symmetries are preserved.

 With this goal in mind, consider $K^{(2)}$.
-Since this kernel carries four Dirac indices and connects two incoming fermion lines to two outgoing lines, it can be expressed as the sum of tensor products of two $4\times4$ matrices:

-Here, each element $K^{(n)}_{L/R}$ is a $4\times4$ Dirac matrix that depends on four fermion momenta, only three of which are independent owing to momentum conservation.
-Equation~\eqref{eq:kernel} is general; but written in this form, one cannot and need not guarantee that any element $K^{(n)}_{L/R}$ is computable as the sum of a series of diagrams.
+Since this kernel carries four Dirac indices and connects two incoming fermion lines to two outgoing lines, it can be expressed as the sum of tensor products of two $4\times4$ Dirac matrices: {\allowdisplaybreaks } Each $K^{(n)}_{L/R}$ depends on four fermion momenta, only three of which are independent (momentum conservation).
+Equation~\eqref{eq:kernel} is general; and with ${K}^{(2)}$ written in this form, it is not necessary that any element $K^{(n)}_{L/R}$ be computable as the sum of a series of diagrams.